-There are five lots reserved for disabled parking - a primary and two overflows on the south end of the track you can reach through the Main Gate, and a primary and one overflow on the north end accessible through the TV/HP Gate.
+There are five lots reserved for disabled parking - a primary and two overflows on the south end of the track you can reach through the Main Entrance, and a primary and one overflow on the north end accessible through the TV Entrance.
 All five of these lots are serviced by the trams and golf cart shuttles.
 Please review the Parking Map to locate these entrances.

 If you're coming in an RV/camper you can purchase a camping pass, and there is an RV/camper lot designated for disabled patrons.

 There are two forms of complementary transportation: